 Because green tea itself contains caffeine, Zhou green tea extract contains caffeine too.
 Each capsule contains no more than 15 milligrams—this is about one-sixth or one-seventh the caffeine contents in a cup of coffee.

 For most people, you’ll be able to take this supplement at any time without having “caffeine jitters,” but if you’re especially caffeine sensitive, you might want to avoid taking it within a few hours of going to bed.

-Though it's a ubiquitous brand that you can find at drug stores and big-box retailers, Nutrigold usually puts out solid supplement options.
+Though it’s a ubiquitous brand that you can find at drug stores and big-box retailers, Zenwise usually puts out solid supplement options.

-Its green tea extract comes in a vegetarian capsule made of plant cellulose that delivers a 500 mg dose of green tea extract.
-The extract is standardized such that 90% of it is polyphenols, 80% is catechins, and 50% is EGCG.
+Its green tea extract comes in a vegetarian capsule made of plant cellulose that delivers a 750 mg dose of green tea extract along with 60mg of Vitamin C. The extract is standardized such that 98% of it is polyphenols, and 50% is EGCG.

 5. Life Extension Mega Green Tea Extract